softspiders/lerna-next-with-lib/README.md

 # lerna-next-with-lib

-Minimalistic template for NextJS application with library in [Lerna](https://lerna.js.org/) monorepo
+Minimalistic template of NextJS application with library in [Lerna](https://lerna.js.org/) monorepo

 ---